-The Giotto’s Campanile, located in Piazza del Duomo, is the clearest evidence of florentine gothic architecture of the fourteenth century.
-The bell tower is 84.7 metres (277.9 ft) tall and has polygonal buttresses at each corner.
+The Giotto’s Campanile, located in Piazza del Duomo, is the clearest evidence of Florentine gothic architecture of the fourteenth century.
+The bell tower is 84.7 metres (277.9 ft) tall and displays polygonal buttresses at each corner.
 The tower is divided into five stages and houses twelve bells,

-The bell tower is revetted with stone material displaying the typical three colors, the white of the Apuan Marble, the red of the Red Marly Limestone and of the Red Ammonitic Limestone, and the green of the Serpentinite.
+The bell tower is revetted with stone material displaying the typical three colours, the white of the Apuan Marble, the red of the Red Marly Limestone and Red Ammonitic Limestone, and the green of the Serpentinite.
 The sculptures occupying the sixteen niches are made of Apuan Marble.